On construction of k-regular maps to Grassmannians via algebras of socle dimension two: Irreducibility of punctual Hilbert schemes on threefolds for

 \begin{proposition} Let $H=(1,3,4,2,1)$.
-The Hilbert scheme $\HilbFuncGr{H}{3}$ consists of the following loci: \begin{enumerate}[label=(\arabic*)] \item ideals dually generated by $\ell_1^4,\ell_2^3$ for a two independent $\ell_1,\ell_2\in S_1$, and two quadrics $q_1,q_2$ independent from $\ell_1^2,\ell_2^2$.
-This is a locus of dimension $8$. \item ideals orthogonal to a non-perfect quartic $Q$ in $\Sym^4(V)$ for a two-dimensional linear subspace $V\subset S_1$, that has two-dimensional space of partial derivatives and two quadrics $q_1,q_2$ independent from the second order partial derivatives of $Q$.
-A locus parameterized by an locally-closed subset of $\Gr(2, 3) \times \mathbb{P}(\Sym^4 \KK^2) \times \Gr(2, 4)$, whence of dimension at most $(2 + 4 + 4) -1 = 9$. \item ideals dually generated by a perfect quartic $\ell^4$ and a general cubic (taken modulo the $\ell^3$ term) giving a locus of dimension $10$. \item ideals dually generated by a general quartic in $Sym^4(V)$ for a two dimensional linear subspace $V\subset S_1$, and quadric independent from the $3$-dimensional second order partial derivatives of $c$.
-This is a locus of dimension $8$. \item ideals dually generated by a perfect quartic $\ell^4$, and a non-perfect cubic $c\in Sym^3(S_1)$, and a quadric $q$ independent from partial derivatives of $c$ and $\ell^2$.
-This gives a locus of bounded dimension $9$. \end{enumerate} \end{proposition} \begin{proof} We only note that the bound $9$ in \ref{it:13421subt} follows from the bound $7$ in part \ref{it:1m321subtle} from Proposition \ref{ref:1m321:prop} added up with $2$ the choice of a quadric $q$. \end{proof}
+The Hilbert scheme $\HilbFuncGr{H}{3}$ set-theoretically consists of the following loci: \begin{enumerate}[label=(\arabic*)] \item ideals dually generated by $\ell_1^4,\ell_2^3$ for two independent $\ell_1,\ell_2\in S_1$, and two quadrics $q_1,q_2$ independent from $\ell_1^2,\ell_2^2$.
+This is a locus parametrized by an open subset of $\Gr(1,3)\times \Gr(1,3)\times \Gr(2,4)$ whence it has dimension $8$. \item Ideals dually generated by a perfect quartic $\ell^4$ and a general cubic.
+The cubic can be taken modulo the $\ell^3$ term, so the locus is parameterized by an open subset of $\Gr(1,3)\times \Gr(1,9)$, so it has dimension $10$. \item Ideals dually generated by $Q$ and $q_1$, $q_2$, where $Q$ lies in $\Sym^4(V)$ for a two-dimensional linear subspace $V\subset S_1$ and is such that the space of second-order partial derivatives of $Q$ is two-dimensional, while $q_1$, $q_2$ are quadrics linearly independent from the second order partial derivatives of $Q$.
+This locus is an open subset of a divisor in a $\mathbb{P}(\Sym^4 \KK^2)$-bundle over $\Gr(2, 3) \times \Gr(2, 4)$, whence it has dimension $(2 + 4 + 4) -1 = 9$. \item Ideals dually generated by $Q$ and $q$, where $Q$ is an element in $\Sym^4(V)$ for a two-dimensional linear subspace $V\subset S_1$ and is such that the space of second-order partial derivatives of $Q$ is three-dimensional, while $q$ is a quadric linearly independent from the second order partial derivatives of $Q$.
+This locus is parametrized by an open subset of a $\mathbb{P}(\Sym^4 \KK^2)$-bundle over $\Gr(2,3)\times \Gr(1, 3)$ and hence of dimension $8$. \item Ideals dually generated by $\ell^4$, $c$, $q$, where $\ell$ is a linear form, $c$ is a cubic in $S$ with first-order partial derivatives are linearly dependent with $\ell^2$, and a quadric $q$ independent from partial derivatives of $c$ and $\ell^2$.
+This gives a locus of dimension at most $9$. \end{enumerate} \end{proposition} \begin{proof} We only note that the bound $9$ in \ref{it:13421subt} follows from the bound $7$ in Proposition \ref{ref:1m321:prop}\ref{it:1m321subtle} increased by $2 = \dim \Gr(1, 3)$ to account for the choice of a quadric $q$ modulo the partials of $c$ and $\ell^4$. \end{proof}